polaris-slo-cloud/wasmrun/README.md

 ## Measurement
-The following part explains the setup needed to reproduce the measurement results for execution times and scaleability in the [measurement_data](measurement_data) folder.
+The following part explains the setup needed to reproduce the measurement results for execution times and scaleability in the `$HOME/telemetry` folder.

 ---
 ### Prerequisites